-Courts are a part of the government, and Citizens are subject to jury service in the courts, or may be called as witnesses, or may be parties to ligation, and should know something of the work of the courts.
-Those Citizens of The American Legion Mountaineer Boys State who expect to be judges, Attorney General, prosecuting attorneys, or attomeysat-law will be required also to pass the bar examination, the questions for which will be based on this legal system summary.
+Courts are part of the government, and Citizens are subject to jury service in the courts, or may be called as witnesses, or may be partis to litigation, and should know something of the work of the courts.
+Those Citizens of The American Legion Mountaineer Boys State who expect to be judges, Attorney General, prosecuting attorneys, or attorneys-at-law will be required also to pass the bar examination, the questions for which will be based on this legal system summary.

-The Judicial Department of the State of West Virginia, as with the Federal Government, and with the governments of all the other states of the United States, is one of the three separate and distinct departments of the government of the State.
-As you no doubt know, there are three branches or departments to the government: the executive, the legislative, and the judicial.
-We are concerned in this lecture with the judicial department.
+The Judicial Department of the State of West Virginia, as in the Federal Government and the governments of all the other states of the United States, is one of the three separate and distinct departments or branches of the government.
+The three separate departments or branches of government are the Executive Department, Legislative Department, and Judicial Department.
+In this lecture we are concerned with the Judicial Department.